cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ##### WithWriteTimeout

-The Redis extension provides `WithReadTimeout` to configure the write socket timeout time, the default is equivalent to `ReadTimeout`.
+The Redis extension provides `WithWriteTimeout` to configure the write socket timeout time, the default is equivalent to `ReadTimeout`.

 Function signature: